-Public Sector FM Outsourcing is Growing: How Can Providers & FM Professionals Benefit?
+Public Sector FM Outscoring is Growing: How Can Providing & FM Professionals Benefit?

 FM outsourcing is booming, but that’s not the only big news.
 The definition of Facilities Management is changing, too.